- What you are looking for woodworking chisels?

 - Nice Box.

-- The metal striking cap allows for hard hammering.
+- The metal striking cap facilitates hard hammering.

 - Doesn’t come pre-sharpened out of the box.